πŸ“ Exercise M2.01

 Here we use a support vector machine classifier (SVM).
 In its most simple form, a SVM classifier is a linear classifier behaving similarly to a logistic regression.
 Indeed, the optimization used to find the optimal weights of the linear model are different but we don’t need to know these details for the exercise.

 Also, this classifier can become more flexible/expressive by using a so-called kernel that makes the model become non-linear.
-Again, no requirement regarding the mathematics is required to accomplish this exercise.
+Again, no undestanding regarding the mathematics is required to accomplish this exercise.

 We will use an RBF kernel where a parameter gamma allows to tune the flexibility of the model.